-Report, on line 11500 of your return, the full amount in Canadian dollars of your U.S. Social Security benefits and any U.S. Medicare premiums paid on your behalf.
+If you were a deemed resident of Canada in 2021, report, on line 11500 of your return, the full amount in Canadian dollars of your U.S. Social Security benefits and any U.S. Medicare premiums paid on your behalf.

 You can claim a deduction for part of this income.
-See line 25600 on page 22.
+See line 25600 on page 29.